brozy/Checkers.io/README.md

-# Chessar.io game
+# Checkers.io game

-Chess game with a little twist
+Checkers game with a little twist

 ## Built With